Mistakes to avoid when investing in CDs

 CD savers who don't follow Federal Reserve headlines do so at their own peril, as they could easily lock in a CD yield right before the Fed announces a rate hike.

-The Fed’s rate-setting committee meets every six to seven weeks to decide whether it will modify the federal funds rate, which is the interest banks pay to borrow money from the Fed.
+The Fed's rate-setting committee meets every six to seven weeks to decide whether it will modify the federal funds rate.

-For almost seven years now, the Fed has kept this rate at near-zero as a stimulus to help the economy recover after the 2008 financial crisis, and during that time savings, money market and CD yields have languished at historic lows.
+For seven years, the Fed has kept this rate at near-zero as a stimulus to help the economy recover after the 2008 financial crisis, and during that time savings, money market and CD yields have languished at historic lows.

-After that, the Fed expects to raise the fed funds rate about 1 percentage point a year — likely with a quarter-point hike at every other meeting — for the coming three years, until it reaches 3.50%.
+But in mid-December the Fed reversed course and pushed the fed funds rate up by a quarter point.
+It plans to continue adding a percentage point a year — probably with a quarter-point hike at every other meeting — until it reaches 3.50%.

 The only other time the Fed methodically raised rates from an exceptionally low level was in 2003.
 Back then, the Fed rate had plateaued at 1.00% and was incrementally boosted to 3.50% over the next two years.